LLazyEmail/markdown-to-email/README.md

 ## Replacer v.0.4 working fine

+## Methods in package/* might be broken for some time

 # Markdown to email template generator
 This simple and light tool generates email from markdown.
 The command is `npm run parse`.